The Council's planning function ensures that all developments, building projects and other uses of land in the District comply with:

 For some relatively simple activities it may be realistic for a property owner or developer to make their own application for a consent, but in many cases it may be preferable for the owner or developer to employ a suitably skilled and experienced specialist planning consultant, who fully understands the Resource Consent process and its associated requirements, to manage the application for them.

 Delays and other problems with the processing of Resource Consents are often associated with the application documents either not adequately describing all of the activities associated with a project, or providing this information in the wrong form.
 Employing a suitable consultant to manage your application, whilst an additional cost, often represents a very good investment.

 Council's District Planner is happy to provide advice on when it may be in your best interests to engage a consultant, and we encourage property owners and developers to obtain such advice at the start of their project.

 Resource consent application, particularly for subdivisions, can involve many parties and their consultants.
 Applicants should set a realistic timeframe for the completion of their project and seek advice on process timelines from their planning consultants and Council staff prior to commencing the application.

-The following information sheets and application forms provide comprehensive guidance on the Resource Consent process.
+Please visit our Forms page to download application forms and information sheets giving comprehensive guidance on the Resource Consent process.